maths/moodle-qtype_stack/doc/en/About/The_philosophy_of_STACK.md

 These broadly correspond to formative, summative and evaluative functions of assessment.
 Which of these outcomes is available to the student, and when, is under the control of the teacher.

+* Partial credit is possible when an expression only satisfies some of the required properties.
+* Plots can be dynamically generated and included within any part of the question, including feedback in the form of a plot of the student's expression.
 * [Multi-part mathematical questions](../Authoring/Authoring_quick_start_2.md) are possible:
   each question may have any number of inputs and any number of potential response trees.
   There need not be a one-to-one correspondence between these.
-* Partial credit is possible when an expression only satisfies some of the required properties.
-* Plots can be dynamically generated and included within any part of the question, including feedback in the form of a plot of the student's expression.
+* Students can work line by line [reasoning by equivalence](../CAS/Equivalence_reasoning.md) until they have a final answer in the correct form.
+STACK can automatically assess this particular form of method.